zold-io/blog.zold.io/_posts/2018/10/2018-10-31-response-time.md

 [speed]({% post_url 2018/07/2018-07-30-how-fast-is-zold %}), but the
 accuracy and _trustworthiness_ of information in the wallets!

-When too many nodes are too slow, they look dead to most of its clients and other nodes.
+When too many nodes are too slow, they look dead to most of their clients and other nodes.
 If they are dead, the information they provide can't be trusted.
 If the information can't be trusted, we can't merge wallets anymore with any reasonable guarantee.